Monday, June 9, 2014

 “But you’re licensed through Nissan,” the king said.

-“Yes lad, but you see I can find these parts else where at any other Nissan dealership.
+“Yes, lad, but I can find these parts elsewhere at any other Nissan dealership.
 You’re the closest to my kingdom.
-I’m relying on your honesty and good will towards man, to take care of my family.
-You cannot over charge me for a simple reapair!”
+I’m relying on your honesty and goodwill towards me to take care of my family.
+You cannot overcharge me for a simple repair!
+It is probably a fuse for godsakes!”

-“You majesty I shall go speak with the service manager.
+“Your Grace, I shall go speak with the service manager.
 I will protest such an evil pricing.
-For I have not seen such over pricing in all my years here at Snakelton Nissan.
+I have not seen such overpricing in all my years at Snakelton Nissan.
 I won’t be but a moment.”

 The king paced around.
 He could not understand the audacity the people of Snakelton had trying to fool a king.
-He had traveled 3870 steps from his kingdom to the Blue Heron Boulevard West and made it to the Kingdom of Riviera Beach (33404).
-The king knew that although he could travel to the Kingdom of Sunrise to fix his chariot he’d rather stay here, close to his home.
+He had traveled 3870 steps from his kingdom to the Blue Heron Boulevard West and reached the Kingdom of Riviera Beach.
+The King knew that although he could travel to the Kingdom of Sunrise to fix his chariot, he’d rather stay close to his home.

-“I’m sorry your majesty, but we will have to stick to our $5,000.00 gold shilling estimate.
+“I’m sorry, your Grace, but we must stick to our $5,000.00 gold shilling estimate.
 You see, we cannot order the vents separately.
-Your flute player is blown, and the back-up window is no good.
-We have to give you all new parts.
-It is not a simple fux”
+Your flute player is blown, and the backup window is no good.
+We have to give you all the new parts.
+It is not a simple fix.”

 The king was calm because one doesn’t become a king by being emotional.

-For forty days and forty nights the king rode his chariot to the Kingdom of Sunrise.
-There he found a little auto shop call Lord Bob of Bob’s Auto Service.
+The king rode his chariot to the Kingdom of Sunrise for forty days and forty nights.
+He found a little auto shop called Lord Bob of Bob’s Auto Service there.

 “My king, I have fixed your problems for $200.00 in gold shillings.”

-“Yes your majesty.
+“Yes, your Grace.
 You must beware of the Snakelton.
 They are dishonest.
 They are known to give bad repair service.”

-“Well Lord Bob.
+“Well, Lord Bob.
 I informed the Snakelton that I would be back if I found the work for far less than what they charged me.
-To be sure you fixed everything like the venting system for $100.00 in gold shillings that Snakelton said would cost $1,800.00 in gold shillings?”
+To be sure, you fixed everything like the venting system for $100.00 in gold shillings, which Snakelton said would cost $1,800.00 in gold shillings?”

 “You fixed my flute player radio that the Snakelton said would cost over $900.00 in gold shillings for only $50.00 in gold shillings.”

-“To the people of my kingdom do not travel 3780 steps outside the kingdom to Snakelton Nissan, Blue Heron Boulevard West in the kingdom of Riviera Beach (33404).
-For they are dishonest and not accountable for there $5,000.00 over charge to fix my chariot.
-So I had fixed else where for under $200.00 using certified Nissan parts.
-I advised the Snakelton of their over pricing and they still didn’t give…well... give a shit about their customers or how bad they wanted to screw over the king.
-BEWARE, Beware of the Snakelton, because they'll screw you if they can.”
+“To the people of my Kingdom, do not travel 3780 steps outside the kingdom to Snakelton Nissan, Blue Heron Boulevard West in the kingdom of Riviera Beach.
+For they are dishonest and not accountable for their $5,000.00 overcharge to fix my chariot.
+So, I fixed it elsewhere for under $200.00 using certified Nissan parts.
+I advised the Snakelton of their overpricing, and they still didn’t give…well... give a shit about their customers or how bad they wanted to screw over the king.
+BEWARE, Beware of the Snakelton because they'll screw you if they can.
+Your King share take them to the gallows soon enough.”

 - See more at: http://www.captainimperfecto.com/blog_details.php?blog_id=213#sthash.aM0Nvc51.dpuf